Approximation-Aware Bayesian Optimization: Approximation-Aware Bayesian Optimization

 \section{Approximation-Aware Bayesian Optimization}

-When SVGPs are used in conjunction with BO~\citep{maddox2021conditioning,moss2023inducing}, acquisition functions of the form of \cref{eq:acquisition_policy} are na\"ively approximated as { } where $q_\vlambda(f)$ is the approximate SVGP posterior given by \cref{eq:svgp_posterior}.
-The acquisition policy implied by this approximation contains two separate optimization problems: { } Treating these optimization problems separately creates an artificial bottleneck that results in suboptimal data acquisition decisions.
+When SVGPs are used in conjunction with BO~\citep{maddox2021conditioning,moss2023inducing} at iteration \(t \geq 0\), acquisition functions of the form of \cref{eq:acquisition_policy} are na\"ively approximated as { } where $q_\vlambda(f)$ is the approximate SVGP posterior given by \cref{eq:svgp_posterior}.
+The acquisition policy implied by this approximation contains two separate optimization problems:

+Treating these optimization problems separately creates an artificial bottleneck that results in suboptimal data acquisition decisions.
 Intuitively, $\vlambda_{\mathrm{ELBO}}^*$ is chosen to faithfully model all observed data~\citep{matthews2016sparse,moss2023inducing}, without regard for how the resulting model performs at selecting the next function evaluation in the BO loop.
 For an illustration of this, see~\autoref{fig:visual-abs}.
-Instead, we propose a modification to SVGPs that couples the posterior approximation and data acquisition through a joint problem of the form: { } This results in \(\vx_{t+1}\) directly approximating a solution to \cref{eq:acquisition_policy}, where the {\bf expected utility lower-bound} (\ourmethod{}) is an ELBO-like objective function derived below.
+Instead, we propose a modification to SVGPs that couples the posterior approximation and data acquisition through a joint problem of the form:

+This results in \(\vx_{t+1}\) directly approximating a solution to \cref{eq:acquisition_policy}, where the {\bf expected utility lower-bound} (\ourmethod{}) is an ELBO-like objective function derived below.